Code-Institute-Submissions/walshyc-milestone-project-1/README.md

 #### Validation

-I ran each HTML file through a HTMl validator on https://validator.w3.org.
-This showed up some issues with stray i tages around some of the Social Media icons in the footer.
+I ran each HTML file through a HTMl validator on [HTML Validator](https://validator.w3.org).
+This showed up some issues with stray i tags around some of the Social Media icons in the footer.
 The validator also showed up the fact that I had px after the height and width in the attribute of some of my images that I hadn't realised wasn't required.

-I used https://jigsaw.w3.org/css-validator to validate my CSS file style.css, this proved to be all correct.
+I used [CSS Validator](https://jigsaw.w3.org/css-validator) to validate my CSS file style.css, this proved to be all correct.

 #### Usability